m4tuzalix/web-calories-calculator/README.md

 # web-calories-calculator
-bmi and bmr calculator

-Still in progress...

-calculator in js and jquery.
-Currently bmi and calories work.
+bmi / calories / fat calculator made in js and jquery